flo-bit/ui-kit/src/routes/docs/philosophy/Philosophy.md

 - base color (usually one of the 5 tailwind gray tones)
 - accent color (usually one of the not-gray tailwind colors)

-You can try it out by setting the current theme colors in the navbar.
+You can try it out by setting the current theme colors in the navbar for this documentation site.